Easy - Authentic And Your Favorite Recipe Revealed!!- Authentic Indian Soya Chunks Curry

 Cooking Method: If you have a pressure cooker or an Instant Pot, you can adapt this recipe for those appliances for quicker cooking.

 This oil-free vegetable biryani is perfect for meal prep, family dinners, and special occasions.
-Try it today and enjoy a healthier take on an all-time favourite!
+Try it today and enjoy a healthier take on an all-time favorite!

 ✨